it-praktyk/PowerShell-Random-Works/README.md

 - add support for another systems and roles e.g. file services
 - add test based on operating system version

-Some ideas implementent in Unstable branch
+Some ideas implemented in Unstable branch